|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 From here, any of several steps can happen.
 For example, the alkylperoxy radical could react with an ether radical directly to form a dialkyl peroxide:

 Likewise, at slightly elevated temperatures (ballpark: 70 degrees C), the hydroperoxide molecule can decompose to form two new radicals, both of which can go on to catalyze the formation of additional hydroperoxide, and generate even more heat.
 The hotter things get, the faster the decomposition and the rate of radical formation from hydroperoxide.
 This can obviously self-accelerate and lead to an explosion.
-Such situations are called autocatalytic reactions.
+Such situations are called autocatalytic reactions

-Read your MSDS and be on the lookout for peroxide-formers.
+Read your Safety Data Sheet and be on the lookout for peroxide-formers.
 Read this ENTIRE document (OK, you can skip the chemistry of formation if you wish).
 DO NOT let your guard down when working with chemicals that can form peroxides.
 These can pose an incredible health and safety danger, but such danger can be easily avoided with a regular monitoring program and awareness of the potential hazards.

 Additional definitions from Google and OneLook.

-Entry last updated: Monday, September 24, 2012.
-This page is copyright 2000-2014 by ILPI.
+Entry last updated: Thursday, September 22, 2022.
+This page is copyright 2000-2022 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.